Top Tips on how to take care of your braces

-Routine dental check-ups and cleanings are important while you have braces.
+Routine dental check-ups and cleanings are essential while you have braces.
 The orthodontist helps straighten teeth.
 The dentist is there to make sure they stay healthy.
-Braces make teeth more prone to plaque and tartar accumulation, so cleanings are actually more important now than ever.
+Braces make teeth more prone to plaque and tartar accumulation, so cleanings are more important now than ever.
 Therefore, we recommend frequent or 3-month cleanings.

 Pediatric and Orthodontic care at Adventure Dental

-From your child’s first visit to regular check ups and orthodontic treatment, Adventure Dental makes going to the dentist and orthodontist fun for kids and adults! for more information or to schedule a complimentary consultation.
+From your child’s first visit to regular checkups and orthodontic treatment, Adventure Dental makes going to the dentist and orthodontist fun for kids and adults!
+For more information or to schedule a complimentary consultation.